 Madison Weist is a doctoral student in the School Psychology program area.
 She received her BA in Studio Art from Williams College in Williamstown, MA, and teaching certificate at the University of Pennsylvania, in Philadelphia, PA.
 After teaching Special Education at the high school level for three years, she found the field of school psychology through her coursework and mentors.
 She plans to work as a practicing and research school psychologist, using an intersectional lens to focus on creating inclusive school climates for all children.

-Leroy Williams is currently a fifth-year doctoral student in Educational Psychology with a specialization in School Psychology and focus in Neuroscience and Behavior.
+Leroy Williams is currently a doctoral student in Educational Psychology with a specialization in School Psychology and focus in Neuroscience and Behavior.
 Leroy is currently advised by Dr. Jenny Asmus.
 His research targets families with a history of Alzheimer’s and children with Autism.
 His passion is to understand the mechanisms that are involved with learning to best support families and vulnerable populations to obtain quality education.
 He went to Goucher College, a small liberal arts college.
 After college, Leroy worked at Kennedy Krieger Institute and John Hopkins as a researcher and therapist.

 Juliet Ye is a current doctoral student in the School Psychology Program and Dr. Stephen Kilgus is her advisor.
 She earned a BA degree in Psychology, with a minor in Sociology from the University of Missouri-Columbia.
 Before graduate school, she worked as a research assistant at the Missouri Prevention Center where she assisted with grant funded projects involving development and implementation of best practices for reducing mental health issues in schools.
 Her research interests include studying the prevalence of internalizing problems and behaviors, and possible disparities in assessment and treatment for those in cultural, racial, and ethnic minority groups.

-Kaitlyn Young is a fourth-year doctoral student in the School Psychology Program.
+Kaitlyn Young is a doctoral student in the School Psychology Program.
 She earned her BS degree in Psychology in 2016 and her MS in educational psychology in 2019 from UW–Madison.
 Kaitlyn’s area of study is adolescent mental health and the systems that support mental health intervention within school settings; of particular interest to Kaitlyn is how these systems look in rural areas.

-Miranda Zahn is a fourth-year doctoral student in the School Psychology program area who is advised by Steve Kilgus.
+Miranda Zahn is a doctoral student in the School Psychology program area who is advised by Steve Kilgus.
 She received a BS in Psychology and Human Development & Family Studies from UW–Madison.
 Her current research focuses on indirect service delivery for social, emotional, and behavioral needs in schools.
 Her dissertation examines how secondary teachers can be supported to assess and promote student mental health, classroom engagement, and student behavior.
 She works with Dr. Garbacz to provide behavioral consultation to teachers and parents of middle school students, and with Drs.
 Kilgus and Eklund to promote student mental health for students who are at-risk for developing behavioral disorders.